 The NCC plans to rehabilitate the lands along Brewery Creek to give permanent public access to the shoreline, while at the same time contributing to the revitalization of Montcalm Street and downtown Gatineau.

 Brewery Creek federal lands cover 14,500 m2 (1.45 ha) and are owned by the NCC.
 They are located between Brewery Creek, Montcalm Street and Wright Street, right in the heart of downtown Gatineau.
 The maisons allumettes, or “matchstick houses” constructed of wood, and the two and three storey buildings that also housed local businesses on these lots at the start of the 20th century, disappeared during Hull’s industrial decline, leaving behind highly contaminated land.

-The Brewery Creek land use plan will guide the revitalization of the lands and waterways in this sector and will outline future uses.
+The Brewery Creek land use plan will guide land and waterway rehabilitation in this sector and will outline future uses.
 The plan promotes mixed-use residential and commercial spaces that highlight urban architecture and design.

 Process and timeline

 - Public presentation of development plans (issues table for the downtown sector)

 - Online survey: February 29 to March 14, 2024